-- So at every meter along the way (it takes 267 days), some other concoction is fed to the eggs, or some test is taken, and so on.
+- So at every meter along the way (it takes two hundred sixty-seven days), some other concoction is fed to the eggs, or some test is taken, and so on.

-- At meter 200, they test for sex: male, female, freemartins (to be explained shortly).
+- At meter two hundred, they test for sex: male, female, freemartins (to be explained shortly).

 - Now fertility, Mr. Foster explains, isn't necessary for most of the females (because of the Bokanovsky thing), so they give most of the eggs enough male sex hormone to make them infertile.
 Flawless, except sometimes the women grow beards.